P403n1x87/git-railway/README.md

 are not marked with the ref of the target branch.
 Should they be part of the branch or not?
 Whenever you see a piece of grey rail in the graph, that's where the ref information is missing.

+## Chrono-topological ordering

+To complicate things even more, there can be cases where a parent commit has a timestamp which is in the *future* with respect to some of its children.
+Hence, the trivial chronological ordering does not always work.
+Furthermore, one can also have precision issues; if one creates multiple commits in quick succession, they are likely to end up having the same timestamp.
+Topological order, on the other hand, is not optimal either in its own.
+For what if we have some stale branches that were never merged?
+They might end up at the very top of the graph, even though its commits are quite old.

+The solution is a mix of chronological and topological sorting.
+For example, we can start by sorting all the commits based on their timestamp, and then make some changes to Kahn's algorithm to ensure that we position oldest commits first.
+With the chronological sorting step at the beginning, the complexity is `O(n log n)`.